csound/manual/docs/opcodes/vosim.md

 2.  kFund == 0: This leads to "infinite" length event, ie a pulse burst followed by very long indefinite silence.
 3.  kForm == 0: This leads to infinite length pulse, so no pulses are generated (i.e. silence).
 4.  kForm &lt; 0: Table is read backward.
 If table is symmetric, _kform_ and -_kform_ should give bit-identical outputs.
-5.  kPulseFactor == 0: Second pulse onwards is zero.
-See (3).
+5.  kPulseFactor == 0: In corrected mode, only the first pulse can play.
+Legacy power-of-two mode produces silence.
-6.  kPulseFactor &lt; 0: Pulses alternately read table forward and reversed.
+6.  kPulseFactor &lt; 0: In corrected mode, pulses alternately read the table forward and backward.

 With asymmetric pulse table there may be some use for negative _kForm_ or negative _kPulseFactor_.